blacklightpy/vaultofknowledge/08. External Resources/Dictionaries/Saṃskṛtam/Master List of Words in Saṃskṛtam.md

 (Should I even develop this page, or will it be bloat?)

 (And do I need links to two pages - like for Paramaarthika, Param + Artha?)
+(Maybe have Param include Paramarthika within it.
+Or maybe have both Param and Artha have the combinations listed within them.)

 ### IAST Words
 - Vēda / Vēdaḥ
 - Ṛ́c / Ṛ́ca
 - Sūktas
-- Mandalas
+- Maṇdala
 - Kāṇḍa
 - Śākhā
 - Vidya